Video Game / Popolocrois

 - Stalker with a Crush: Gami Gami to Narcia.

 - Stern Teacher: Jilva's father is a complete pushover... however Jilva's mother, on the other hand, will not let her get away with the stuff her father does!

 - Summon Magic: Both Eastern and Western Summon magic, unusually enough!

 - Some other characters turn to stone and fall to pieces... but that's more metaphorically speaking rather than literal and is Played for Laughs.

-- Tomboy Princess: Zig-zagged with Jilva - Despite dressing feminine and engaging in activities such as dancing (To be fair, the latter is part of her culture), she is primarily an attacker, and is more of a Red Mage focusing a little more on offense and melee.
+- Tomboy Princess: Zig-zagged with Jilva - Despite dressing feminine and engaging in activities such as dancing (To be fair, dancing and music are part of her culture), she is primarily an attacker, and is more of a Red Mage focusing a little more on offense and melee.

 - Two Aliases, One Character: Narcia is Kai